PayFabric/APIs/PayLink/Sections/PayLinks.md

 Resubmit Post Data
 ------------------
-* `POST api/document/{PayLinkId}/PostData/Resubmit` Will resubmit the payment to configured ERP
+* `POST api/document/{PayLinkId}/PostData/Resubmit` will resubmit the payment to configured ERP

 ###### Response
 A successful `POST` will result in a HTTP 204 No Content Response.